UummProject/uumm-prototype/README.md

 # Tech stack
 The project runs on top of the Ethereum network.
-Embark as a framework for Ethereum.
+~~Embark~~ [Truffle](http://truffleframework.com/) as a framework for Ethereum.
 Javascript with ReactJS and Material-UI for the user interface

 [This contract](https://github.com/xavivives/DCBG/blob/master/app/contracts/DCBG1.sol) (WIP) is the core of the project an any review is highly appreciated.

-This stack is what I'm currently familiar with, and I'm using a previous project as a template to speed up development.
+This stack is what I'm currently familiar with, and ~~I'm using a previous project~~ [Truffle's Status box](http://truffleframework.com/boxes/) as a template to speed up development.
 Thinking on a full refactor if MVP is successful.

 # Personal motivations